Types of grass seed to plant in your garden

 - Insufficient removal of any weeds from the area on which you are going to plant grass seed.
 If there is a lot of weeds, you might need to use an herbicide, which will remove the plants from the soil.

 - Not enriching the soil – some types of soil require additional fertilizing.
-It is particularly important in case of sandy soils, where you should use a special peat mix or compost.
+It is particularly important in case of sandy soils that need using a special peat mix or compost.

 - Uneven planting, which results in an unaesthetic looking lawn.

-- Not securing the seed after planting, especially when the weather is windy, which might blow the seed away.
+- Not securing the seed after planting, especially if the weather is windy, which might blow the seed away.

 - Insufficient amount of water, which hinders the seeds from sprouting and growing properly.